+The City of Plano does not perform background checks on Laborers.
 The employment agreement is strictly between the Contractor and the Laborer.
-The City of Plano does not perform background checks on Laborers as we are not an employment agency.
 For more information call the Texas Workforce Commission at 1-800-832-9243 or visit www.twc.state.tx.us

 They City of Plano does not know if the Laborers are bonded or have health insurance.
 The Laborers are considered their own independent contractor.
 A contractor may request such documentation at the time of negotiation.

-Drop off location should be negotiated during the pay negotiation.
-If drop off is after hours of operation of the Day Labor Center, the Laborer may request drop off at the Plano Dart Station just south of the Day Labor Center.
+Drop off location for Laborers should be negotiated during the pay negotiation.
+If drop off is after hours of operation for the Day Labor Center, the Laborer may request drop off at the Plano Dart Station just south of the Day Labor Center.

-Please follow this link.
-Paper copies can be provided to you at the Day Labor Center office. http://www.twc.state.tx.us/jobseekers/how-submit-wage-claim-under-texas-payday-law
+If you are a Laborer and the contractor does not pay you, please follow the following link. http://www.twc.state.tx.us/jobseekers/how-submit-wage-claim-under-texas-payday-law Paper copies can also be provided to you at the Day Labor Center office.

-Yes, Day Labor Centers exist in cities throughout the United States.
-The cities of Garland and Plano are the two North Texas cities that have such an organized venue.
+Yes, there are Day Labor Centers throughout the United States.
+The cities of Garland and Plano are the only two North Texas cities that have such an organized venue.